Summer Sessions 2011

 Silver Bay will provide standard and vegetarian menu choices for each meal.
 Vegetarian meals will include eggs, milk, and cheese but no meat or fish.
 Silver Bay cannot accommodate “specialty” diets.
 A full salad bar will be provided at both lunch and dinner.
 If you are a vegetarian, please indicate this on your registration form, so that Silver Bay can be prepared.

 For those who have other special dietary needs, it is recommended that you bring your own food.
 Silver Bay will provide refrigeration.
-A refrigerator will be made available for baby food, etc. Cooking facilities for those with special dietary needs (though not for campers) will be available in Paine Hall—1st floor off rotunda.
+A refrigerator will be made available in the dining hall for baby food, etc., for use during meal times.
+It will not be available after 7:00 p.m.
+Cooking facilities for those with special dietary needs (though not for campers) will be available in Paine Hall—1st floor off rotunda.

 The Silver Bay cooks will not add salt to either the regular food or the vegetarian food.
 Salt shakers will be available on the tables.